Kwiebs/Forpetswithlove/exampleSite/content/english/blog/benefits-of-cbd-for-dogs.md

 ---
-title: The Benefits of CBD for Dogs - A Comprehensive Guide
+title: The Benefits of CBD for Dogs - A complete Guide
-description: Learn about the numerous benefits of CBD for dogs in this comprehensive guide.
+description: Learn about the numerous benefits of CBD for dogs in this complete guide.
 Discover how CBD can improve your dog's health and well-being, and find answers to commonly asked questions about CBD usage for dogs.
 date: 2025-06-01
 image: images/dog-cbd.jpg
 permalink: /benefits-of-cbd-for-dogs